 How many times have you had variations of the following conversation?
 I’ve definitely run across this type of person, now that I am in the “you-don’t-look-sick” phase of my illness (when I was bedbound around 2010, I just got told to do vigorous exercise, which was kind of difficult as I couldn’t leave the bed).

 In honor of Lyme Awareness Month, I just wanted to share an old cartoon depicting the weirdest misdiagnosis I ever got.
 I was diagnosed with Lyme in 2014, but between 2008 and 2014 I got a lot of things like this:

 So, I didn’t go back to that doctor. 😁

 And here is an old cat cartoon.
 Sadly, veterinarians do have a much better understanding of Lyme and coinfections.
 This is a very big problem for humans, although cats may think it’s just fine.

-Here’s Part One of these Spoonie Awards and there will be more after Awareness Month.
-I keep thinking of new ones every time someone says something ignorant or mean about chronic illness, so there will be, er, many…
+Here’s Part One of these Spoonie Awards and there will be more.
+I keep thinking of new ones every time someone says something ignorant or insensitive about chronic illness, so there will be, er, quite a few…

 I am working on a few new series, and also plan to have some spoonie artist guest posts soon.
 Hopefully the Evil Tendinitis and remnants of the Evil Carpal Tunnel (I had surgery a while ago) will allow me to finish everything.
 I have been putting straight CBD oil on my arm (I am allergic to the ingredients in most CBD creams) , and it’s been helpful.
 Also, I discovered the Armaid, which is a trigger point massager for your arms.
 At some point, I plan to do a review of all my arm and neck pain gadgets.